vendrhub/vendr-documentation/content/core/3.0.0/key-concepts/vendr-builder.md

 ...
 ````

-As per the [Dependency Injection docs](../dependency-injection/#registering-dependencies), whilst you can register your dependencies directly within the configuration delegate, you may prefer to group your dependencies registration code into an extension method.
+As per the [Dependency Injection docs](../dependency-injection/#registering-dependencies), whilst you can register your dependencies directly within this configuration delegate, you may prefer to group your dependencies registration code into an extension method.

 ````csharp